Save the Date!

 Take the time to make sure you can really afford the cost of living in that property.
 If it's more than you can afford you may fall into debt and rent arrears, which can affect your studies and mental health and may even have a long-term impact on your future.
 Consider the total cost of rent, bills, and travel – some properties may be more expensive at first but come with bills included up to a certain amount; others might initially seem cheap but the cost of getting from there to campus could exceed your budget.

 Our Bills page has a guide to living costs.

 If you do still want to sign now then contact ASK on firstname.lastname@example.org for advice on your tenancy agreement.
-We also strongly recommend that students only sign contracts with landlords who are registered with the local councils' Landlord Accreditation Scheme.

 For more housing information, including house hunting tips, visit ASK's Housing section.